Native American Preparatory Scholars (NAPS) Fund

 To accomplish this mission, the NAPS Fund supports programs and initiatives directly related to preparing Native American students to enroll in college and to support them while in college to increase the likelihood that they will persist and graduate from college.
 Grants may support resources and programs necessary for Native students to prepare them for college, and also for mentorship and support services while they are in college.

 The 2018 NAPS grant cycle has closed.
-The 2019 grant application will be available in January 2019.
+The 2019 grant application will be available later in 2019.

 Past NAPS Grantmaking